 YELLOW TEA: FERMENTED OR OXIDISED?

 Yellow tea has for several years presented tea lovers with a bit of a puzzle.
-When we first became aware of it towards the end of the 1990s, we were confused: was it was a fermented tea (like Puerh), or a lightly oxidized tea?
-Those of us involved in tea education discussed what we knew about the processing method and the flavour profile, and came to the conclusion that it was lightly fermented.
-And that is what UKTA has been teaching for the past three years.
+Small producers in China still keep their exact manufacturing process as a trade secret.
+Towards the end of the 1990s, when we were first drinking it, there was virtually no information available about the processing steps and we were confused: was it was a fermented tea (like Puerh), or a lightly oxidized tea?
+Those of us involved in tea education discussed what we knew about the method and the flavour profile, and concluded it was lightly fermented, which is what UKTA has been teaching for the past three years.

 Different yellow tea producers use varying methodology but the basic steps are as follows:

-- The freshly plucked buds or shoots are withered briefly, in the same way that green tea is briefly withered in order to evaporate a little of the water in the leaves and buds.
+- The freshly plucked buds or shoots are withered briefly, in the same way that green tea is given a short wither in order to evaporate a little of the water in the leaves and buds.

 - The tea is panned to stop oxidation, but at a lower temperature than is used for panning green tea (the wok temperature for green tea is usually about 200º C – 280º C; the wok temperature for yellow tea is usually about 120º C – 150º C).